yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 You start knowing what demon is in-play.
 You are safe from minions.

 ## ![](Tasseograph/.image_big.png) [Tasseograph](Tasseograph)
-Each night you learn if a Demon or a player holding a Potion of Terror was choosen by a player tonight.
+Each night, you learn if a Demon or a player holding a Potion of Terror was choosen by a player tonight.

 ## ![](Toll%20Inspector/.image_big.png) [Toll Inspector](Toll%20Inspector)
 Each night, you learn how many potions of each alignment have been received since dawn.